Want to contribute to a citizen science program looking at how trees interact with pollutants in different types of environments?

 Data from the dendrochronology lab and the synchrotron is collected from these samples and is added to our citizen science database, where anyone can access, compare, and investigate further!
 This program is well-suited for classes in environmental sciences, chemistry, biology, land-based education, math, and more.
 Check out our Teaching Resources section for more info.
 Participation is open year-round and can easily fit into a lesson, unit, or classroom field-trip.

 The Canadian Light Source is proud to offer the TREE Program and we acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) PromoScience to make this possible.

 All the information shared below, including the registration form, data, and downloadable resources, can be found on our TREE website.

 How It Works

-The TREE Overview Guide summarizes the program, including the curricular and learning outcomes and the Indigenous Languages and Traditional Knowledge used in TREE.
 Listed below is a general outline of activities for participating in TREE.
+With participation open year-round, you can start these activities at any time.
+Note though that there are certain times in the calendar year when data cannot be collected at the synchrotron; samples can still be collected and sent in!
 The Education Team is available to clarify and assist with any aspect of the program, just get in touch.